 - Remember to check for discount Louis Vuitton.
 If you find it, get out of there as fast as you can.

 - If you can’t afford it, forget about it.

 - If the language is dodgy, so are the people behind it.

 - A cancelled credit card isn’t a big deal compared with a stolen identity.

 - Tell the police; if they know about it, they can find them and shut them down.
 If you feel a bit silly and you decide to keep it quiet, other people will be duped too.

-Also worth checking out: 70+ common scams (online and offline) and how to avoid them
+Also worth checking out this site if you suspect online scams: 70+ common scams (online and offline) and how to avoid them

 *Updated December 2018